d3athwarrior/libraryservice/README.md

 3. User can borrow a copy of a book from the library
 4. User can return books to the library
 5. User can login
+6. User can view the list of books issued to them

 #### Future Scope